hamza811998/Portfolio/README.md

 <!--
 ## Work Experience
 **Data Scientist @ Toyota Financial Services (_June 2022 - Present_)**
-- Uncovered and corrected missing step in production data pipeline which impacted over 70% of active accounts
+- Uncovered and corrected missing steps in the production data pipeline which impacted over 70% of active accounts
-- Redeveloped loan originations model which resulted in 50% improvement in model performance and saving 1 million dollars in potential losses
+- Redeveloped loan originations model which resulted in a 50% improvement in model performance and saved 1 million dollars in potential losses

 **Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
-- Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
+- Conducted data collection, processing, and analysis for a novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
 - Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes -->